oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

 8. Under Configure Networking, you can create choose to create a new VCN or use an existing VCN.
 Leave the defaults to have a network created for you, or select **Use Existing VCN** and pick a previously created VCN.
 Then scroll down.

 9. SSH keys enable access to the Spatial Studio server for administration such as restarting the instance and checking log files.
-If your Spatial Studio instance is temporary, you can **uncheck** this box.
-If you are planning to use this intance in the future **add an SSH key**.
+Only uncheck this option if your Spatial Studio instance is for temporary use and will not require administration.

    ![Add SSH key for the compute instance used by Oracle Spatial Studio](images/mp-09.png)